Pier 39 - San Francisco

 Fun Things To Do at SF's Top Tourist Attraction

 Pier 39 is San Francisco’s No. 1 tourist attraction.
-Located just two blocks from Fisherman’s Wharf, the two-level waterfront complex features a variety of specialty shops, fun restaurants, art galleries, live entertainment, carousel rides, Bay cruises, boat rides, an aquarium, and special attractions.
-And its top draw – the world-famous sea lions.
+It’s located just two blocks from Fisherman’s Wharf.
+The two-level waterfront complex features a variety of specialty shops, fun restaurants, art galleries, live entertainment, carousel rides, Bay cruises, boat rides, and an aquarium.
+Special attractions include its world-famous sea lions.
 Walk to the very end of Pier 39’s dock to see stunning views of Alcatraz, the Golden Gate Bridge, San Francisco Bay and the City skyline.
-It’s a fun place to hang out for people-watching and perfect for picture-taking.
+It’s a fun place to hang out for people-watching and taking pictures.

 Sea Lions at Pier 39